-(1) Meet all Federal Motor Vehicle Safety Standards (FMVSS) for air brakes.

-- (2) Be S-cam or four-wheel-disc-type brakes.
+- (1) Meet all Federal Motor Vehicle Safety Standards (FMVSS) for air brakes. - (2) Be S-cam or four-wheel-disc-type brakes.
 Air-disc brakes may be installed on Type C and D school buses with approval from the SDE.
 If S-cam-type, the camshaft, when applying brakes, shall rotate in the same direction as the wheels.
 Automatic slack adjusters shall be the same design on all wheels.
 Dust covers may be installed on all wheels.
 Dust covers are not required on any wheels unless added through local option at the time of the bid. - (3) Have at least a 12 CFM air compressor. - (4) Be equipped with a parking and emergency brake.
 A manual control, clearly identified, shall be within easy reach of the driver.
-The parking brake valve shall comply with CDL pre-trip inspection requirements. - (5) Have brake lining sizes as shown on the chart on the last page of this booklet (Scam air brakes) - (6) Have a reservoir capacity, which is equal to or greater than two (2) times total volume of all brake activators at full travel. - (7) Be equipped with air dryers with a heated automatic drain valve (Bendix AD-9 or AD/IP) or prior approved equal.
+The parking brake valve shall comply with CDL pre-trip inspection requirements. - (5) Have a reservoir capacity, which is equal to or greater than two (2) times total volume of all brake activators at full travel. - (6) Be equipped with air dryers with a heated automatic drain valve (Bendix AD-9 or AD/IP) or prior approved equal.
 Air dryers shall be serviceable at the local level. - B. Buses using a hydraulic assist-booster in the operation of the brake system shall be equipped with warning signals, readily audible and visible to the driver, that will provide continuous warning in the event of a loss of fluid flow from the primary source, or loss of electric source powering the back-up system. - (1) The system shall be equipped with a source of hydraulic pressure, automatically initiated upon loss of power from primary source, and operating independently of the primary power source. - (2) All brake systems shall be designed to permit visual inspection of brake lining wear without the removal of any chassis components. - 4.
 All buses shall have either a parking pawl in the transmission or a park brake interlock that requires the service brake to be applied to allow release of the parking brake.